raeditio/TorchVision/README.md

 # TorchVision
 This project aims to fine-tune the R-CNN model on PyTorch to detect 7-segment readings from a digital screen.

-This is a recreation of a previous project which I created for the same purpose using Tensorflow API.
+This is a recreation of a previous project that I created for the same purpose using Tensorflow API.

-All images in this training were sourced from Roboflow, and the power of their API's were elevated to do most preprocessing and augmentation.
-All iamges were also resized to 640 x 640 for a faster training.
+All images in this training were sourced from Roboflow, and the power of their APIs was elevated to do most preprocessing and augmentation.
+All images were also resized to 640 x 640 for faster training.

 At around 100 epochs, the results were nearly optimized, extracting somewhat useful readings from the data.
 Yet, the model continued to have issues, such as failing to recognize negative signs or failing to distinguish between zeros and eights.